Johannes Hermanus Koekkoek Biography | Oil Paintings

 8-17-1778 Veere, NED – 1-9-1851 Amsterdam, NEDBack to Artist IndexView Artists Paintings

-Johannes Hermanus Koekkoek was the head of an artistic family.
-His sons Barend Cornelis Koekkoek, Hermanus Koekkoek (1815–1882) and Marinus Adrianus Koekkoek (1807–1868) were all successful artists; the first two specialized in marine art, and Marinus was primarily a landscape painter.
-His grandson Johannes Hermanus Barend Koekkoek also became an artist.
+Johannes Hermanus Koekkoek was the head of an artistic family and taught his four sons to paint.
+His sons Barend Cornelis Koekkoek and Hermanus Koekkoek specialized in marine art, and Marinus Adrianus Koekkoek and Johannes Koekkoek became landscape painters.
+Several of his grandchildren, including Johannes Hermanus Barend Koekkoek, also became artists.